-In order to comply with government licensing regulations and to provide the best care for your child, there are many policies that you will become familiar with once you have accepted a space in our child care centres.
-Listed below are some key policies to help you better understand our standards of practice.
+In order to comply with government licensing regulations and to provide the best care for your child, there are many policies to become familiar with once you have accepted a space in our child care centres.
+Listed below are key policies to help you better understand our standards of practice.

-Child care centres are secured and staff are required to monitor attendance throughout the day.
+Child care centres are secure and staff are required to monitor attendance throughout the day.
 All centres are equipped with a Disaster Plan, First Aid kits, emergency evacuation plans, emergency exits, sprinklers, and earthquake supplies.
-Enrolled families are given a list outlining the items to include in their child’s earthquake kit.
-Staff are first aid certified and the college provides OFA attendants at each campus which support any emergencies in the centres.
+Each family purchases an individual Earthquake Kit for their child at enrolment.
+Staff are first aid certified and the College also provides assistance for any emergencies in the centres.